 The guidelines from the American Heart Association and the American College of Cardiology are crystal clear.
 People with diabetes (both type-1 and type-2) should all be on a statin-type cholesterol-lowering medicine!
 There are no exceptions to this recommendation.
 Any physician who strays from the path of prescribing a statin to his or her diabetic patients will presumably be practicing bad medicine.

-What makes this guideline so intriguing is the growing body of evidence suggesting that statins can actually cause diabetes in a substantial number of people.
+What makes this guideline so intriguing is the growing body of evidence suggesting that statins cause diabetes in a substantial number of people.
 So, the very drug that induces elevated blood sugars is required to treat the cardiovascular risks associated with the development of drug-induced type-2 diabetes.
 Does this seem as odd to you as it does to us?

 None of the people in the analysis had been diagnosed or treated for diabetes prior to being placed on a statin.
 Within two years of starting on the medicine 3,629 patients were diagnosed with type-2 diabetes.
 Those given high-potency statins were 15% more likely to end up with blood sugar elevations compared to patients prescribed lower-potency statins or lower doses.
 The lead author, Colin Dormuth, was quoted by Reuters:

 “Physicians need to weigh the small increase in benefit against the increase in diabetes risk.”